BurraAbhishek/Python-Hand-Cricket/README.md

 # Python-Hand-Cricket
 Play hand cricket as an individual or a team of 11 against a team of 11 bots for free on the Python Command Line Interface!
-More information about the gameplay is available in "Hand Cricket Python App Documentation.pdf" which you can read just by clicking on it!
+More information about the gameplay is available in "Hand Cricket Python App Documentation.pdf" in this repository, which you can read just by clicking on it!

 ## Getting Started:
 ### Rules of the game: